doda25-team18/operation/ACTIVITY.md

 - Samuel
   - https://github.com/doda25-team18/operation/pull/28

       I worked on A2 and implemented step 20, which sets up Metallb.
-As of the time of writing this is still unmerged.
-It depends on steps 18 and 19 and those are not ready to be merged yet.